 GPAs you may see include:

 - Academic Year*: GPAs calculated based on the academic year an applicant completed coursework (e.g., senior year, undergraduate, overall).

 - Official ECE/WES: GPAs calculated for foreign transcript evaluations by Educational Credential Evaluators, Inc. and World Education Services (WES), Inc.

 - School*: GPAs calculated based on coursework completed at each school entered in Colleges Attended.

 - Subject*: GPAs calculated based on the course subjects assigned to an applicant's coursework (e.g., science, mathematics, English).

-- Transcript: This GPA calculation is typically used for CASs that do not collect coursework.
-Instead, the Verification team will enter the applicant's GPA based upon the official transcripts received.
+- Transcript: this GPA calculation is typically used for CASs that do not collect coursework.
+Instead, the Verification team enters the applicant's GPA based upon the official transcripts received.

 *If the CAS does not require any transcript entry, then this GPA is not available.

 CAS-calculated GPAs only include verified coursework and are automatically updated when new coursework is verified, such as during Academic Update.